Labour relations are governed by both the Employment Relationship Act and collective agreements.

 This permit is issued for the following purposes:

 - employment with any employer, including employment with several employers;

 - self-employment; and

 This permit does not allow foreigners to work as posted workers of a foreign employer.

 This permit may be granted to:

-- foreigners who were employed or self-employed in Slovenia for at least 30 months during the previous 3 years and were then registered with the compulsory social insurance schemes;
+- foreigners who were employed or self-employed in Slovenia for at least 30 months during the preceding 3 years and were then registered with the compulsory social insurance schemes;

 - foreigners who obtained at least a higher education degree in Slovenia in the last 2 years and intend to take up employment or pursue self-employment; and

-- foreigners who finished research work and found an employer or became self-employed within 2 years of finishing the research work.
+- foreigners who finished research work and found an employer or became self-employed within 2 years after completion the research work.

 An application for the permit is lodged with the competent administration unit by a foreigner or by a foreign or domestic employer.